La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 glico
 : $x_1$ is English

-The fact that it was a compound verb could quickly be lost in speech due to the complicated structure of the sentence.
+The fact that it was a compound relation could quickly be lost in speech due to the complicated structure of the sentence.
 Here, we can use the word **co**:

-**co** — inverts the compound verb, making the rightmost verb word modify the leftmost instead of the other way around.
-Any previous noun fills the modified, any following noun fills the modifier.
+**co** — inverts the compound relation, making the rightmost component modify the leftmost instead of the other way around.
+Any previous argument term fills the modified, any following argument term fills the modifier.

 > **mi se jibri co fanva le dotco le glico**

 It is the same relation as the previous Lojban one, but much easier to understand.
-Notice that any noun before the compound verb fills **se jibri**, while any following it only fills the modifying verb: **fanva**.
+Notice that any argument before the compound relation fills **se jibri**, while any following it only fills the modifying component: **fanva**.

-The strength by which two verbs are bound together with **co** is very weak — even weaker than normal compound verb grouping without any grouping words.
-This ensures that, in a co-construct, the leftmost component is always the verb being modified, and the rightmost component always modifies, even if any of those parts are compound verbs.
-This makes a co-construct easy to understand:
+The strength by which two components are bound together with **co** is very weak — even weaker than normal compound relation grouping without any grouping words.
+This ensures that, in a co-construct, the leftmost component is always the component being modified, and the rightmost component always modifies, even if any of those parts are compound relations.
+This makes a **co**-construct easy to understand:

 > **ti pelxu plise co kukte**